0Itsuki0/MCPDemo-Typescript-/remote(StreamableHTTP)/README.md

 ## MCP Client for remote Server with Streamable Http

-An MCP client connect to remote server with `SSEClientTransport`.
+An MCP client connect to remote server with `StreamableHTTPClientTransport`.

 ### Features
 Upon start, the client will